yros-cloud/terraform-aws-organization/README.md

 # terraform-aws-organization

+## This module is part of the yros-cloud-blueprints for cloud foundation

 A Terraform module to manage an AWS Organization, including:

 * Creating a new AWS Organization or using an existing one